 Smooth, rich and utterly delicious, every bite of this pie is an experience.
-There's a cookie crust, gooey dulce de leche (it's heavenly paired with bananas), a mound of whipped cream and chocolate shavings.
-So it's easy to put together and the combination of flavors is simple perfection.
+There's a cookie crust, gooey dulce de leche (heavenly paired with bananas), a mound of whipped cream and chocolate shavings.
+So it's easy to put together, and the combination of flavors is simple perfection.
 This is a dessert recipe you must try!

 - Cookie crust: it's the easiest one of them all.
 No need to labor over homemade pie crust that needs to be chilled.
 Simply mix ground cookies with melted butter, pat into the pan, bake for ten minutes to solidify and let cool completely.
 Super simple.